marsteg/adventure-game/README.md

 	- should unlock of an action also execute it's actionfuncs?

 # todo:
-- doubleclick on items for fast collecting
-- items should not be movable off the screen
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 - NPCs
 	- single line talking